 Chain drives tower over belt drives in terms of affordability since they are inexpensive and readily available in any market.
 However, these openers carry higher repair and maintenance costs.

-Since they comprise entirely of moving metal parts, chain drives are susceptible to friction-induced wear and tear.
+Since they are composed entirely of moving metal parts, chain drives are susceptible to friction-induced wear and tear.

 Belt driven garage door openers tend to be more expensive, but they are worth every penny.
-Since they comprise of rubber and metallic parts and use a trolley to pull the belts, belt drives experience minimal wear and tear.
+Since they are made of rubber and metallic parts and use a trolley to pull the belts, belt drives experience minimal wear and tear.

 Belt-driven openers are the best choice if you’re not mechanically inclined and wish to skip the routine calls to the garage door repair shop.

 What counts as an acceptable noise level in your home can determine your choice of a garage door opener.
 If your job has you pulling in and out of your garage at odd hours, you’re better off with a belt drive.

 The rubber belts allow this garage opener to operate the garage door without creating a thunderous roar that disturbs the entire household.